stoyky/stoyky.github.io/content/blog/kubernetes_opencti_splunk/index.md

 ![](img/opencti-incident-details.png)

-Happy developing!
+Now we have closed the loop between the TIP and the SIEM, which allows to develop detection logic for the indicators, build dashboards, experiment with connectors, and taking any hits back to the TIP for further investigation.

 ## Conclusion

 Kubernetes is great for experimenting and quickly setting up labs like these.
 Seeing how smoothly two platforms integrate like this makes me very happy.

-That's it for now, thanks for sticking with me until the end, and as always, please do not hesitate to contact me with any questions.
+That's it for now, thanks for sticking with me until the end with this quite lengthy article, and as always, please do not hesitate to contact me with any questions or suggestions.
+Have a good one!